inrae/MSpangepop/README.md

 # MSpangepop

-MSpangepop is a workflow for simulating variation graphs from coalescent simulations.
+MSpangepop is a workflow for simulating pangenome variation graphs from coalescent simulations.

+The official MSpangepop repo can be found at the [INRAE forge](https://forge.inrae.fr/pangepop/MSpangepop).\
+A GitHub mirror can be found at [INRAE GitHub](https://github.com/inrae/MSpangepop).

+A simplified description of the algorithm can be found [here](https://lpiat-pages-cfefee.pages-forge.inrae.fr/poster_bims_lucien.pdf)

 ### Documentation
 <div align="center">